microsoft/YamUI/src/components/Dropdown/Dropdown.md

 <div>
   <Block bottomSpacing={GutterSize.LARGE}>
-    In this example, the visual state of the Dropdown is maintained within the component rather than being set using <em>selectedKey</em>.
-This might be used when a parent component is listening to the `onChanged` event and doesn't need to manage the dropdown'v visual state, but this is generally not recommended.
+    In this example, the state of the <strong>Dropdown</strong> is maintained within the component, rather than being set using <strong>selectedKey</strong>.
+This might be used when a parent component is listening to the <strong>onChanged</strong> event and doesn't need to manage the dropdown's visual state, but this is generally not recommended.
   </Block>
   <Dropdown
     placeHolder="Please select..."
     options={options}
-    onChanged={action('changed')}
+    onChanged={action('dropdown changed')}
   />
 </div>
 ```